Soldier of Fortune: Payback: Bans

 On October 16, 2007, the game was refused classification by Australia's federal classification board, the Office of Film & Literature Classification (OFLC).
 This effectively banned the game throughout Australia, as video games that have been refused OFLC classification cannot be sold, advertised, or imported.
 Activision modified the game to meet OFLC standards, and it was re-classified with an MA15+ rating.
-This version does not include radical violence; dismemberment has been completely removed.
+This version does not include radical violence; dismemberment was completely removed.
 Activision released the modified game in Australia on April 23, 2008.

 The original version was placed on the index of Germany's Federal Department for Media Harmful to Young Persons (BPjM) even before it was officially released in the country.
 It was subsequently banned nationwide.

 A censored version was briefly listed on Steam.